Slaughterville, Oklahoma

 Slaughterville is a town in Cleveland County, Oklahoma, United States, and located in the Oklahoma City metropolitan area.
-As of the 2010 census, the city population was 4,137.
+As of the 2020 census, the city population was 4,163, a 0.6% increase from 2010.

 The community is made up of mostly homes on acreages so it has retained a rural type of land use.
 Much of the area is wooded and has a natural scenic outdoor appeal to residents and visitors.

 History

 Slaughterville was named after a grocery store run by James Slaughter in the early 20th century.

 The site was located in the Unassigned Lands of Indian Territory.
 It was opened to settlement in the Land Run of 1889.
 The first building was erected in the same year.
-The town did not incorporate until 1970, to avoid annexation by either Norman, Noble, or Lexington.
+The town did not incorporate until 1970, doing so at that time to avoid annexation by either Norman, Noble, or Lexington.

 Slaughterville encompassed 27 sqmi at incorporation.
 It deannexed about 40 percent of the area during the 1980s, but later annexed more land and by 2000 had an area of 38.108 sqmi.

 The town name was the subject of controversy in 2004 when People for the Ethical Treatment of Animals (PETA) asked Slaughterville to rename the town to Veggieville, offering a donation of $20,000 of veggie burgers as incentive.
 Slaughterville's town council heard presentations by members of PETA and local citizens before voting against the suggestion.